Destinations Greece The Cyclades Mykonos

 Mykonos

-The UNESCO archaeological islet half an hour off Mykonos by ferry — the second-most-important antiquities site in Greece after the Acropolis, mythological birthplace of Apollo and Artemis.
+The UNESCO archaeological islet half an hour off Mykonos by ferry: the second-most-important antiquities site in Greece after the Acropolis, the mythological birthplace of Apollo and Artemis.
 Catch the 9 a.m. boat from Mykonos Old Port; the site is a full uninhabited island (terraced houses, mosaic floors, the famous lion statues, an amphitheatre).
 Two and a half hours on the island, last boat back at 2 p.m.
 Closed Mondays.
-Most travellers who skip it regret it; nobody who does it does.
+The travellers who skip it regret it; the ones who go never do.

 UNESCO · second only to the AcropolisClosed Mondays9 a.m. boat